MVChin/IMGD-5010-Assignment-2/README.md

 4. (canvas width, half canvas height)

 ## Step 3
-Add 2 diagonal lines in contrast colour.
+Add 2 diagonal lines in contrast colour 2.
 The first diagonal line will run from upper left hand corner to bottom right and the other will run in opposite direction; from the top rignt had corner to the bottom left.

 ## Step 4